 Our goal is to help you find a focus for your passion.
 To help you find the job that is right for you, we developed an active list of organizations that typically hire sociology and anthropology students and graduates.

-These lists are not exhaustive, and will be added to over time.
+Go to our our Careers and Outcomes page for lists jobs that you are qualified to obtain with one of our degrees.
 Note that there may not be openings within an organization at any given time, but it should not stop you from visiting the website again to see what else may be available.
 There may be other exciting opportunities waiting for you to consider.

 Here is your to-do list as you begin your search: